DataDog/integrations-core/elastic/README.md

 - `index_stats` sends **elasticsearch.index.\*** metrics
 - `pending_task_stats` sends **elasticsearch.pending\_\*** metrics

-For version >=6.3.0, set `xpack.monitoring.collection.enabled` configuration to `true` in your Elasticsearch configuration in order to collect all `elasticsearch.thread_pool.write.*` metrics.
-See [Elasticsearch release notes - monitoring section][24].

 ### Metrics

 See [metadata.csv][25] for a list of metrics provided by this integration.